slateteams/labels-filter-action/README.md

         # Prefix that the label should contain to be retained
         # Default: ''
-        prefix: 'env:'
+        prefix: 'env:dev'

-        # Whether or not to strip the prefix.
-Set it to anything other than '' or 'false' to activate.
+        # Prefix to strip from the retained labels
-        # Default: 'false'
+        # Default: ''
-        strip-prefix: 'true'
+        strip-prefix: 'env:'

 deploy:
   runs-on: ubuntu-latest